system76/docs/content/kernelstub.md

 From the `kernelstub` [Github page](https://github.com/isantop/kernelstub)

-### Ubuntu vs. Pop!_OS

-Developed by System76, `kernelstub` is included with Pop!\_OS by default.
-But it can also be installed in Ubuntu and other debian based distributions.
-The `.deb` file can be downloaded on Github [here](https://github.com/isantop/kernelstub/releases).
-Source code is also available.
+Developed by System76, `kernelstub` is included with Pop!\_OS to manage kernel settings and boot files with `systemd-boot`.
+The `.deb` file can be downloaded on Github [here](https://github.com/isantop/kernelstub/releases) along with source code. `kernelstub` is designed to make working with `systemd-boot` easy to work with.

 ## Common Uses

-The benefit of `kernelstub` is the ease with which kernel options and boot parameters can be quickly added to `initramfs` with a few commands, and do not need to be specified again on every boot.
+The benefit of `kernelstub` is the ease with which kernel options and boot parameters can be managed.
+You can be quickly added (or remove) options that are used by the Linux kernel on boot. 'kernelstub' will make sure to only have a sinlge instance of options added.

-For example a kernel option can be quickly added with a single Terminal command:
+For example, this makes adds both "quiet" and "splash" to the kernel options:

 ```bash
 sudo kernelstub -o "quiet splash"
 ```

-With this parameter we are adding the "quiet" option (`-o`) to `initramfs` making sure that the option is applied on the next reboot and all subsequent reboots.

-**NOTE:** "Quiet Splash" is enabled by default with `kernelstub`.

 A full set of available options are listed on the Github page.
 They can also be printed out in the Terminal by passing: